shivathapaa/Nepali-Date-Picker/README.md

 </p>
 <br>

-### Additional Tools

-> **Note:** If you also want to implement date utilities and converters in your backend or Python project, the package is available on PyPI. [nepali_calendar_utils](https://github.com/shivathapaa/nepali_calendar_utils).

-This [nepali_calendar_utils](https://github.com/shivathapaa/nepali_calendar_utils) Python package provides a collection of utilities for working with Nepali Dates, offering seamless conversion and integration between the Nepali Calendar and the Gregorian Calendar.
-Whether you're building localized applications, working with Nepali date systems, or creating custom date-based utilities, this package simplifies the process with intuitive and efficient tools.
+> **Note:** If you also want to implement date utilities and converters in your backend or Python project, the package is available on PyPI as _**nepali_calendar_utils**_.
+Similar to this library, [nepali_calendar_utils](https://github.com/shivathapaa/nepali_calendar_utils) Python package provides a collection of utilities for working with Nepali Dates, offering seamless conversion and integration between the Nepali Calendar and the Gregorian Calendar.

 <br>